Interpretable Model Summaries Using the Wasserstein Distance: Computing interpretable summaries

 We also consider the special cases where $p \in \{1, \infty \}$.
 For $p=1$, we rely on a modified version of the \texttt{rqPen} package that performs group LASSO in the case of regression with an $L_1$ loss \citep{Sherwood2020}.
 The case of $p = \infty$ is equivalent to minimizing the maximum residual and we rely on optimization software such as Mosek or Gurobi to achieve this task for several penalty functions \citep{mosek, gurobi2019}.

-In the most general case where $p \notin \{1,2,\infty\}$, we utilize a simple algorithm relying on the \texttt{oem} package to estimate a penalized $L_p$ norm regression with an iteratively re-weighted least-squares algorithm like that described in section 5.4 of \cite{OsborneM.R.MichaelRobert1985Faio}.
+In the most general case where $p \notin \{1,2,\infty\}$, we utilize a simple algorithm relying on the \texttt{oem} package to estimate a penalized $L_p$ norm regression with an iteratively re-weighted least-squares algorithm like that described in Section 5.4 of \cite{OsborneM.R.MichaelRobert1985Faio}.

-Additionally, we developed software to perform best subsets, simulated annealing, and backward stepwise estimation of the desired loss functions to achieve models of the desired size.
-The algorithms to perform these tasks are detailed in Appendix \ref{sec:alg}.
+Additionally, we have developed additional software to perform best subsets, simulated annealing, and backward stepwise estimation of the desired loss functions to achieve models of the desired size.
+The algorithms to perform these tasks are detailed in \ref{sec:alg}.